Thomas Morton (colonist): Legacy

 The English government destroyed the first edition of New English Canaan in 1637, with a small number of copies surviving in the Netherlands.
-The Prince Society reprinted the original Amsterdam edition in 1883 with a foreword written by Charles Francis Adams Jr. Jack Dempsey produced an edited edition of Morton's book including a biography of Morton which was published in 1999.
+The Prince Society reprinted the original Amsterdam edition in 1883 with a foreword written by Charles Francis Adams Jr. Jack Dempsey produced an edited edition of Morton's book, including a biography of Morton, which was published in 1999.

 Evaluation

-In 1628, Plymouth Colony Governor William Bradford famously declared Morton a "Lord of Misrule.On October 12, 1812, John Adams wrote the following to Thomas Jefferson about Morton's book:
+In 1628, Plymouth Colony Governor William Bradford famously declared Morton a "Lord of Misrule."

+On October 12, 1812, John Adams wrote the following to Thomas Jefferson about Morton's book:

-Morton's The New English Canaan has been described as "an important work of early American environmental writing", as well as the first book banned in America.Joshua J. Mark.
-New English Canaan, World History Encyclopedia, 11 December 2020 Harrison T. Meserole describes Morton as "America's first rascal".
+Morton's The New English Canaan has been described as "an important work of early American environmental writing", as well as the first book banned in America.
+Harrison T. Meserole describes Morton as "America's first rascal".
 Ed Simon argues that Morton "remains a powerful disruptive presence in the common founding myth of American identity."

 In literature

-Nathaniel Hawthorne's story "The May-Pole of Merry Mount" in his Twice-Told Tales (1837) and J. L. Motley's Merry Mount (1849) are based on Morton's colonial career.Merry Mount is a 1933 opera with libretto written by Richard Stokes and music by Howard Hanson.
-Based on Hawthorne's story, it premiered in Ann Arbor, Michigan, in 1933 and at the Metropolitan Opera in New York City in 1934.
-Seldom performed, it was revived in 2014.
-A suite compiled from the opera by Hanson is available in several recordings.
+Nathaniel Hawthorne's story "The May-Pole of Merry Mount" in his Twice-Told Tales (1837) and J. L. Motley's Merry Mount (1849) are based on Morton's colonial career.

-Morton appears as a member of the "jury of the damned" summoned by the Devil in Stephen Vincent Benet's short story, The Devil and Daniel Webster (1936).

-Philip Roth references Morton and the colony of Merrymount in his novel The Dying Animal.

-Morton is a central character in Robert Lowell's play "Endecott and the Red Cross", first published in a trilogy of one-act plays, The Old Glory (1965).
-Lowell cites Morton's book New Canaan and Hawthorn's story "The Maypole of Merry Mount" as two of his sources for the play.

-"The Disturber" by L. S. Davidson Jr., published by Macmillan Company in 1964, is a fictional account of Thomas Morton.